Porsche Boxster 987.2 (2009-2012)Official photos: 2008 November 18

 PDK 7-speed transmission and Sport Plus mode

 The earlier 5-speed Tiptronic automatic gearbox was replaced with 10 kg/22 lb lighter 7-speed PDK double-clutch gearbox.
 PDK stands for Porsche DoppelKupplung (Porsche Double Clutch).
-The 7th speed is for lowering the fuel consumption and its long ratio means that engine revolutions are reduced to the extent that for the top speed 6th gear must be used.
+The 7th speed is for lowering the CO2 emissions.
+For the top speed, the 6th gear must be used.
 While the PDK didn't bring any benefits for the city drivers (theorethically Tiptronic might even act smoother), the PDK in Sport Plus mode excels on the race track.
 The Sport Plus race track mode and the Launch Control are part of the optional Sport Chrono package.
 The cars fitted with Sport Chrono pack can be idenitifed by the stopwatch on the dashboard.
 While the Sport Chrono pack is a must for a PDK-equipped track day car, the stopwatch on the dashboard is completely useless, an obstruction.
 While the earlier Tiptronic automatic was awful for track day use, PDK in Sport Plus mode makes an average driver perform really well on the track day.
 The Launch Control function in the Sport Chrono pack provides maximum acceleration from a standing start.
 To activate the Launch Control function, Sport Plus mode must be on, brake pedal must be fully depressed and then accelerator pedal must be fully depressed.
 The engine revs to 6500 rpm, the clutch closes slightly and the message ‘Launch Control ’ appears in the display on the PDK steering wheel.
 Now, the driver has to release the brake pedal quickly in order to minimally wear the clutch.
 On the paper the cars with PDK and Launch Control seem to accelerate better than the manual gearbox cars, but the times are ET (elapsed time), which does not include preparation time and in real life street race manual gearbox cars have better chances to win the drag race.
 The feeling of skillfully operating a manual gearbox Porsche sportscar is something that will probably remain the biggest part of the unforgettable Porsche experience.

 Standard for all cars and not depending on the transmission type, the system assists the driver in making a smooth start on an incline.
 If the gear is engaged, the brake pressure is maintained 2 seconds after the footbrake is released.
 The vehicle is therefore temporarily prevented from rolling backwards.
 Brake pressure is reduced if sufficient revs have been generated.